pagkly/Zed/Investopedia3/Form 1099-R Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans.md

 Form 1099-R: Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans
 ## What Is Form 1099-R: Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans?

-Form 1099-R: Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans is an Internal Revenue System (IRS) tax form that is used for reporting distributions from annuities, profit-sharing plans, retirement plans, [IRAs](https://www.investopedia.com/terms/i/ira.asp), insurance contracts, or pensions.1 It deals specifically with [passive income](https://www.investopedia.com/terms/p/passiveincome.asp) and retirement plans.
+Form 1099-R: Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans is an Internal Revenue System (IRS) tax form that is used for reporting distributions from annuities, profit-sharing plans, retirement plans, [[IRAs]](https://www.investopedia.com/terms/i/ira.asp), insurance contracts, or pensions.1 It deals specifically with [[passive income]](https://www.investopedia.com/terms/p/passiveincome.asp) and retirement plans.

 A 1099-R form is one of many forms in the 1099 series.
-All of these forms are known as information returns and [are used to report](https://www.investopedia.com/articles/personal-finance/082514/purpose-1099-forms.asp) various types of income—other than their salary—that a person may receive, such as independent contractor income, interest and [dividends](https://www.investopedia.com/terms/d/dividend.asp), or government payments.2
+All of these forms are known as information returns and [[are used to report]](https://www.investopedia.com/articles/personal-finance/082514/purpose-1099-forms.asp) various types of income—other than their salary—that a person may receive, such as independent contractor income, interest and [[dividends]](https://www.investopedia.com/terms/d/dividend.asp), or government payments.2

 ### Key Takeaways